Welcome to the Summer Internship Program!

 Once the weekly sessions begin, interns will be role models throughout all areas of camp.
 Interns play a fundamental role in the operational workings of the summer sessions.
 Along with staff and other volunteers, interns help execute the training sessions for volunteers, run activities, participate in theme meal shows and entertainment, support counselors in the cabin, and lead by creating an atmosphere of unity, encouragement, and engagement throughout camp.

-The program will end back at the Little Newton campus on Monday, August 12th after a final team meeting to debrief and reflect on the experiences everyone had throughout the summer.
+The program will end on Monday, August 2nd after a final team meeting to debrief and reflect on the experiences everyone had throughout the summer.

 - The final amount of money you owe